delebash/UE_GlobalEnvironmentalSystem/README.md

 4) Foliage Health And Season -- Adjust the color of your foliage.
 Extracted from MS Global Foliage Actor.
 Tried to make it more generaic so it will work with non MS Foliage

-5) Ambient Wind System Integration -- https://www.unrealengine.com/marketplace/en-US/product/ambient-wind-system
+5) Ambient Wind System Integration -- Enable any actor to receive wind  https://www.unrealengine.com/marketplace/en-US/product/ambient-wind-system

 6) Project Nature Integration   -- https://www.unrealengine.com/marketplace/en-US/profile/Project+Nature?